-The ancestry of the Thoroughbred can be traced back to three foundation sires -- the Darley Arabian, the Godolphin Arabian and the Byerly Turk.
-These horses were named for their owners -- Thomas Darley, Lord Godophin and Captain Robert Byerly -- who brought the stallions from the Middle East to England in the 17th century, where they were bred to the native horses.
-The result was a horse that could carry weight at sustained speed over extended distances.
+The ancestry of the Thoroughbred can be traced back to three foundation sires: the Darley Arabian, the Godolphin Arabian and the Byerly Turk.
+These horses were named for their respective owners -- Thomas Darley, Lord Godolphin and Capt.
+Robert Byerly -- who brought the stallions from the Middle East to England in the 17th century.
+The result was the development of the Thoroughbred, a breed of horse that could carry weight at sustained speed over extended distances.

 All Thoroughbreds in the Northern Hemisphere celebrate their birthday on January 1.
-A newborn is known as a foal until it is weaned from its mother in the fall, at which time it becomes a weanling.
-On the following New Year's Day, regardless of its foaling date, it turns 1 and is known as a yearling.
+A newborn horse is known as a foal until it is weaned from its mother generally in the fall, at which time it becomes a weanling.
+On the following New Year's Day, regardless of its foaling date, the young horse turns 1 and is known as a yearling.
 On its second birthday, it is eligible to race.

-The Jockey Club oversees the naming of all Thoroughbred horses in the United States.
-Owners submit proposed names to The Jockey Club for approval.
+The Jockey Club oversees the naming of all Thoroughbreds in the U.S. Owners submit proposed names to The Jockey Club for approval.
 A number of restrictions govern the naming process.
-For instance, names may not be longer than 18 characters, including punctuation and spaces; and the names of certain famous horses, such as Secretariat, cannot be used again.
+For instance, names may not be longer than 18 characters, including punctuation and spaces, and the names of certain famous horses, such as Secretariat, cannot be used again.

 Thoroughbreds come in a variety of colors.
-Fans may be disappointed to learn that very few are black.
+Fans may be disappointed to learn that few are black.
 Grey and roan are also uncommon, while white is extremely rare.
 Nearly 90 percent of all Thoroughbreds registered with The Jockey Club are a variation of brown -- either bay or dark bay or brown.
-The other official colors are chestnut, black, grey, roan, and white.
+The other official colors are chestnut, black, gray, roan and white.

 Here's how The Jockey Club differentiates among the less obvious colors:

-A grey's coat is a mix of black and white hairs, and the legs, mane and tail are black or grey.
+Gray/Roan: A gray's coat is a mix of black and white hairs, and the legs, mane and tail are black or gray.
 A roan is a mix of red and white hairs, with the legs, mane and tail being black, chestnut or roan.